OUR Student Ambassadors

 How/Why Research?
 I got involved with research because I wanted to experience a learning opportunity outside of a traditional classroom setting.
 I came into UNC Pre-Med, but really undecided, so it took my first-year to really figure out what I was passionate about.
 After several classes and chats with professors, I found my interests and began exploring them through research.
 I applied to do work-study at the Cohen Lab right before my second-year and not long after also applied to volunteer at the CIRCLE Lab.
 I found these opportunities through the JobX portal and by taking time to make a list of labs I was interested in from the department website.
 Most labs have their own website, which is where I found most applications, interest forms, and contact info.

 Research Experience: I do work-study in the Cohen Lab, working there around 8 hours a week which includes training, completing tasks, lab meetings, and attending speaker series.
 My tasks in the Cohen Lab include things like data entry, MRI quality control, sorting/creating participant folders, and helping with recruitment.
 In the CIRCLE Lab, I volunteer through the WHALE study and mainly focus on helping run participants(4-7 year old kids) through the different tasks of the study and doing all sorts of data entry.
-Both of these experiences have given me tons of experience but also lots of valuable connections where I’ve learned of different paths after graduation.
+Both of these experiences have given me not only tons of experience but also lots of valuable connections where I’ve learned of different paths after graduation.
 This summer I will also be doing my own independent research through the Moore Undergraduate Research Apprenticeship Program (MURAP).

 Student Organizations/Clubs: Chapel Thrill Escapes, MURAP, McNair Scholars Program, Mi Pueblo